CHTC/chtc-website-source/_uw-research-computing/use-submit-node.md

 -   **The default disk quota is 20 GB** in your `/home` directory, as a starting point.
 You can track your use of disk space and your quota value, using our [Quota Guide](check-quota.html).
-If you need more space for concurrent work, please send an email to chtc@cs.wisc.edu.
+If you need more space for concurrent work, please see our [Request a Quota Change](quota-request) guide.
 -   **Submitting jobs with \"large\" files:** HTCondor\'s normal file transfer mechanism (\"transfer\_input\_files\") is good for files up to 100MB in size (or 500MB total, per job).
 For jobs with larger